HyperHypez/HyperHypez/README.md

 I'm a computer science student from Chicago.
 I code various projects either academic or personal.
 I continue to seek further learning within the field.

+Most of my projects are private at this moment.

 Skills: C++ / Python / Java

 - 🔭 I’m currently working on this page.